alvarobartt/investpy/README.md

 ## Introduction

-**investpy** is a Python package to retrieve real-time historical data from [Investing](https://www.investing.com/) mainly of spanish financial products, but it is intended to be scalable and so on, work with world financial products such as equities, funds, ETFs or currencies.
+investpy is a Python package to retrieve real-time historical data from [Investing](https://www.investing.com/).
+It provides historical data retrieval from up to **28.121 equities, 8.762 etfs and much more**.
+Basically, it allows you to download historical data from all the indexed equities, funds and etfs in Investing.com.
+Therefore, investpy is intended to wrap up all the available data from Investing, so that it can be retrieved via Python for its further usage and/or analysis.

-investpy seeks to be one of the most used Python packages when it comes to historical data extraction from financial products, so to stop depending on public/private APIs, as investpy is **free** and has **no limitations**, features that lead investpy to be one of the most strong and consistent packages of financial data retrieval.
+investpy seeks to be one of the most complete Python packages when it comes to historical data extraction of financial products in order to stop relying on public/private APIs, as investpy is **FREE** and has **NO LIMITATIONS**.
+These are some of the features that currently lead investpy to be one of the most consistent packages of financial data retrieval.

 ## Installation

 In order to get this package working you will need to install [**investpy**](https://pypi.org/project/investpy/) using pip on the terminal by typing:

 ``$ pip install investpy==0.9``

 Every package used is listed in [requirements.txt](https://github.com/alvarob96/investpy/blob/master/requirements.txt) file, which can also be installed via pip:

 ``$ pip install -r requirements.txt``

 ## Usage

 Even though some investpy usage examples are shown on the [docs](https://investpy.readthedocs.io/equities.html), some basic functionality will be sorted out with sample Python code blocks.

 ### Recent/Historical Data

 As the main functionality is based on historical data retrieval, the usage of every function will be explained so to ease the user the use of investpy, which is mainly intended for historical data extraction, which means that every other function is additional.

 #### Equity Data Retrieval